abhi3700/evm-onchain-revealable-dnft/README.md

-## SC Solidity Foundry Boilerplate
+## Story Protocol Coding Challenge

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**